History of Guyana: The cooperative republic

+The PNC postponed the 1978 elections, opting instead for a referendum to be held in July 1978. proposing to keep the incumbent assembly in power.
 The July 1978 national referendum was poorly received.
 Although the PNC government proudly proclaimed that 71 percent of eligible voters participated and that 97 percent approved the referendum, other estimates put turnout at 10 to 14 percent.
 The low turnout was caused in large part by a boycott led by the PPP, WPA, and other opposition forces.
+Later, then-Grenadian Prime Minister Maurice Bishop, in a speech to his supporters, would argue that U.S. efforts in Guyana, in the 1970s, were a form of "destabilization".

-The Jonestown massacre
+Jonestown and the 1978 massacre

 Burnham's control over Guyana began to weaken when the Jonestown massacre brought unwanted international attention.
-In the 1970s, Jim Jones, leader of the People's Temple of Christ, moved more than 1,000 of his followers from San Francisco to form Jonestown, a utopian agricultural community near Port Kaituma in western Guyana.
+In the late 1970s, Jim Jones, leader of the People's Temple of Christ, moved more than 1,000 of his followers from San Francisco to form Jonestown.
+It was a utopian agricultural community near Port Kaituma in western Guyana.
 The People's Temple of Christ was regarded by members of the Guyanese government as a model agricultural community that shared its vision of settling the hinterland and its view of cooperative socialism.
 The fact that the People's Temple was well equipped with openly flaunted weapons hinted that the community had the approval of members of the PNC's inner circle.

-Complaints of abuse by leaders of the cult prompted United States congressman Leo Ryan to fly to Guyana to investigate.
+Complaints of abuse by leaders of the cult prompted United States congressman Leo Ryan to fly to Guyana to investigate the matter.
 The San Francisco-area representative was shot and killed by members of the People's Temple as he was boarding an airplane in Port Kaituma to return to Georgetown.
 Fearing further publicity, Jones and more than 900 of his followers died in a massive communal murder and suicide.

 The November 1978 Jonestown massacre suddenly put the Burnham government under intense foreign scrutiny, especially from the United States.
-Investigations into the massacre led to allegations that the Guyanese government had links to the fanatical cult.
+Investigations into the massacre led to allegations that the Guyanese government had links to the People's Temple.
+Originally, the U.S. government wanted to bury the bodies from the massacre in a mass grave, but the Guyanese government insisted they be removed, with Jonestown Memorial Fund member Rebecca Moore arguing it was "an American problem dumped in their laps".